rust-random/rand/README.md

 functionality depending on `std`:

-- `thread_rng()`, and `random()` are not available, as they require thread-local storage.
+- `thread_rng()`, and `random()` are not available, as they require thread-local storage and an entropy source.
-- `OsRng` is unavailable.
+- `OsRng` and `EntropyRng` are unavailable.
 - `JitterRng` code is still present, but a nanosecond timer must be provided via `JitterRng::new_with_timer`
 - Since no external entropy is available, it is not possible to create